Ekumen-OS/lambkin/DEVELOPING.md

 ## Workflow

 As an heterogeneous collection of software packages, LAMBKIN does not usually afford single full builds.
-Every package will likely require impose a workflow of its own, specially third-party ones.
+Every package will likely impose a workflow of its own, specially third-party ones.
 That said, [`colcon`](https://colcon.readthedocs.io/en/released/) (plus extensions such as `colcon-cmake`, `colcon-ros`, and `colcon-poetry-ros`) will take you a long way.

 ## Next Steps